 For each pre-selected amount, try providing context for how each donation contributes to your mission.
 That will help donors understand their potential impact and make the option to give regularly more appealing.

-Step 6: Test the Process
+Step 6: Test, Test, Test

 Before going live with your donation page, test the entire process from start to finish.
-Then test it again.
+Then, test it again.

 Make a sample recurring donation—or several—to ensure the transaction and email confirmations work as expected.
 Did it work?
 Great!
 Now, keep testing.